yazi-rs/flavor-template/README.md

 1. [x] Use this template and rename it to `your-flavor-name.yazi`.
 2. [ ] Copy the **parts you need to customize** from the default [theme-dark.toml][theme-dark] or [theme-light.toml][theme-light] as `./flavor.toml`, and change them to meet your preferences.
-3. [ ] Find a `.tmTheme` file on GitHub that matches the color of your flavor, copy it and it's license file as `./tmtheme.xml`, and `LICENSE-tmtheme`.
+3. [ ] Find a `.tmTheme` file on GitHub that matches the color of your flavor, copy it and its license file as `./tmtheme.xml`, and `LICENSE-tmtheme`.
 4. [ ] Modify the content and preview image in the README to fit your flavor.

 [theme-dark]: https://github.com/sxyazi/yazi/blob/main/yazi-config/preset/theme-dark.toml